1chgro/MiniSock/README.md

 - 🖥 Server listens on **localhost:6969**
 - 📡 Client sends one message and exits
 - 🔒 Single client at a time (no concurrency)
-- 🧠 Educational and minimal—perfect for learning sockets

 ---